-A wedding celebrant creates a highly-personalised wedding ceremony, tailored to a couple’s personalities and style.
-The process of creating a ceremony is a bit like choosing a made-to-measure suit, or a wedding dress.
-I invest time getting to know you so I can make a ceremony that fits you both perfectly.
+A wedding celebrant creates a highly-personalised wedding ceremony, tailored to a couple’s personalities and the style of their wedding day.
+The ceremony is crafted – like a made-to-measure suit, or a bespoke wedding dress.
+I spend time with you, getting to know you, understanding the vibe you want to create on your wedding day, so the ceremony fits you both perfectly.

 What’s different about a celebrant wedding?

 A celebrant wedding is the most free and flexible ceremony you can imagine.
-The words said are all ones you choose, not ones that are imposed on you by a faith tradition or the law.
+Every word is something that you choose, rather than something pre-set, imposed on you by a faith tradition or the law.
 With a celebrant wedding, you can have your ceremony anywhere, on any day of the week and at any time.
-Whatever your passions are in life, eg: travel, cocktails, dogs, dinosaurs, cupcakes, dance music, there can be a place for them in the ceremony.
+Whatever your passions are in life, eg: travel, cocktails, dogs, dance music, we can find a place for them in your ceremony.
 If you have a faith, or traditions from your heritage or upbringing, we can reflect those too.
 The final result is a ceremony that feels completely right for you and is a highlight of your wedding day.

 Can a wedding celebrant legally marry people?

-No, because in England and Wales only church ministers and registrars are licensed to legally marry people.
-Until the law changes (maybe one day soon), in a celebrant wedding, the legal side of marriage is separate from the bespoke ceremony.
+No, unfortunately not.
+In England and Wales, only church ministers and registrars are licensed to legally marry people.
+Until the law changes (hopefully one day soon), in a celebrant wedding, the legal side of marriage is separate from the bespoke ceremony.

 So, how does a celebrant wedding work?

 With a celebrant wedding, the legal and personal ceremonies are separated.
-Typically, you would book your legal marriage before your bespoke ceremony.
-It could be on the same day or several weeks or months beforehand.
+The legal ceremony could be minutes before your celebrant ceremony, or the day before or weeks or months beforehand.
 It might be in the UK or abroad.
 The legal ceremony must be arranged through a UK registration service or the foreign equivalent.
 After that, your celebrant wedding can take place wherever, whenever or however you choose.
-It’s wise to book a celebrant at the same time as your registration ceremony, as the most popular summer dates get booked up fast.
+It’s wise to book a celebrant at the same time as your legal ceremony, as the most popular summer dates get booked up months, even years in advance.

 No, it won’t feel like you are getting married twice because the two ceremonies are so different.
 For your legal marriage, you can book a full ceremony or just a legal signing at a UK registry office.
 For the legal signing, you will make a two simple legal declarations and sign the paperwork.
-You won’t exchange rings or the emotional, personal vows, which are included in full ceremony.
+You won’t exchange rings or the emotional, personal vows, which are included in a full ceremony.
 A legal signing often involves only immediate family and/or close friends.
 Although it feels significant, it is more of a simple legal undertaking than a celebratory wedding ceremony.
-If you marry abroad, of course it will feel very different.
+If you marry abroad, naturally it will feel very different for that reason.
 There are several options and I am always happy to talk them over.

-The wedding ceremony that I create for you will be different firstly because we get to know each other and secondly, because we have created something unique for you.
+The wedding ceremony that I create for you will be different firstly because we get to know each other and secondly, because your ceremony is unique to you.
+No one will have the same, ever.
 You will be making your commitment in your own way.
-Everything is bespoke – from the moment you walk down the aisle (if you want to do that), to the confetti shower (if you’d like one of those)!
+Everything is bespoke: from the moment you walk down the aisle (if you want to do that), to the confetti shower (if you’d like one of those).

 What happens at a celebrant wedding?

 The ceremony will have your personalities stamped all over it.
 It might be quiet and romantic, or boisterous and full of laughter.
-There won’t be anything fake or boring about it; everything will mean something to you, so it will be genuine.
+There won’t be anything fake or boring about it; everything will mean something special to you.

-If you have different nationalities, traditions, football teams or and passions in life, these too can be woven into your ceremony.
+If you have different nationalities, faiths, family or cultural traditions, these too can be woven into your ceremony.

 Can we combine our civil and celebrant ceremonies?

 It may be possible.
 Each registration district has its own guidelines.
-We are lucky in Dorset to be a bit forward-looking in this regard.
-Anyway, it’s definitely worth asking the question.
+It’s always worth asking the question.